-- Build some new energy using the visualization you created at the start of this chapter.
+Build some new energy using the visualization you created earlier.

 This will flush out the old energy and return your energy to its normal state.
-We’ll practice a version of this in the energy game, to ensure you know everything you need to handle even uncommon issues that can arise.
+Learn more here.

 Congratulations!
-You just made your own visualizations for building, moving, quieting, and releasing energy, aligned to how your mind represents energy.
 You now have all the tools you need to start exploring energy.

 (And one more note for anyone new to energy: Pay attention to how energy feels as you work with it, especially when you receive energy from experienced practitioners.
 It might feel different than you had guessed when creating your visualization.
 If it does, update your visualization to match how energy actually feels, and you’ll likely experience better results.)

 - The reliable way to sense energy (not just imagine it)

 - Overwhelmed?
 Closing your energy boundary may help

 - Learn to feel and move energy with this game

 Every Sunday at 11am Pacific, I geek out about energy on my live stream, Ask an Energy Scientist.